News

 See S. Rubenfeld, German Dialysis Firm Reaches Agreement in Bribery Probe (Wall Street Journal, Feb.
 25, 2019) (explaining how a CLG client's "anonymous whistleblower complaint" led to a massive settlement over $200 million).
 Click here for a PDF of the article and here for the link to it.

+CLG clients consistently earn top-tier rewards, even amid delays in SEC processing, as reported by the Wall Street Journal.
 See D. Michaels, SEC Whistleblower Payouts Slow Amid Deluge of Reward Seekers (Wall Street Journal, Aug.
 5, 2018) (noting delay in the SEC award claims process but explaining that, after such delay, a CLG whistleblower client is set to get a "payout anywhere from $3 million to $14 million").
-Click here for a PDF of the article and here for the link to it.
+The WSJ article is here (click here for a PDF of the article).

 Contact Us